 - If you use insulin for diabetes, ask your doctor if you need to adjust your dose while using metoclopramide injection.

-- Tell your doctor if you are using any medicines that make you sleepy.
-These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives..
+- Tell your doctor if you use anything else that makes you sleepy.
+Some examples are allergy medicine, narcotic pain medicine, and alcohol. .

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, congestive heart failure, diabetes, high blood pressure, Parkinson's disease, or a history of depression, or had recent surgery on your stomach.